Are you considering employing staff overseas?

 Review any compliance obligations.
 If the employee is in another jurisdiction then this might have a knock-on effect on compliance: trade and supply chain requirements, code of conduct and ethics compliance requirements.
 This might mean more training for an employee, or other checks and procedures.

 Check rules on tax presence/permanent establishment.
-If your employee is in a sales role or generating revenue, you should check if their presence in another jurisdiction could be considered a ‘permanent establishment’ (tax presence) in that country.
-Whilst we are still in a pandemic, local tax authorities may have issued additional guidance to address cross-border work arrangements but this may not be the same after these temporary arrangements come to an end.
-You do not want to inadvertently set up an office.
+If your employee is in a sales role or generating revenue, you should check if their presence in another jurisdiction could be considered a ‘permanent establishment’ (tax presence) in that country, as this could trigger corporation tax liabilities.
+You do not want to inadvertently set up an office!

 Make employees aware of the possible impact on their personal tax situation.
 In general, it is not usually an employer’s problem to advise or inform staff about their personal tax situation.
 But you may have withholding obligations on personal income tax and social security.
 So you need to know what they are and what you are supposed to do in terms withholding pay for these deductions.